pdimens/harpy/Modules/phase.md

 ```

 +++ :icon-file-directory: phasing output
-The `harpy phase` module creates an `Phasing` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
+The `harpy phase` module creates an `Phase` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
+If using the `--ignore-bx` option, the output directory will be named `Phase.noBX` instead.

 ```
 Phase/